Document

 |

-A partnership firm is set up with the goal of making a profit.
-There can be two types of partners: a working partner who both invests in the firm and manages its operations, and a silent partner who only invests without being actively involved in the firm's operations.
+A partnership firm is set up to earn profit.
+There can be two types of partners: a working partner who invests in the firm and manages its operations and a silent partner who only invests without being actively involved in the firm's operations.
 Partners are rewarded based on the efforts put in.
 The payment terms are subjective and are mentioned in the remuneration clause of the partnership deed.

 What is Partner’s Remuneration?